maxim-saplin/flutter_python_starter/README.md

-# Starter kit for integrating Flutter and Python.
+# Starter kit for integrating Flutter and Python

 ## General idea/architecture